Our story

 Aisha K., Creator contributor

 Aisha runs a 14k-follower aesthetic-feed account and brings the working-creator perspective to the editorial team.
-What she owns: the creator-side tutorials and the Instagram growth habits post.
+What she owns: the creator-side tutorials and the how to download your Instagram data ZIP file walkthrough.

 Bios will expand as the team grows.
 To reach any of us, use the contact form.